hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 ### Givens

 - _given_ is a new keyword
-- _given_'s in many ways replace implicits
+- givens in many ways replace implicits
 - more concise, less boilerplate
 - focus on types instead of terms